singpath/example-app/docs/angular.md

 be imported by the "src/example-app.js" to build the Angular app or by mocha tests.

-"src/services.js" includes our shared services, mainly our data-store service.
-For a bigger applications, the services would be split over multiple "services/*.js" files.
+"src/services/*.js" includes our shared services, mainly our data-store service.

 If we were to define shared filters, we would define them in "src/filters.js".
 Shared directives (like form validation directive) would go in